ajarara/jarmac.org/README.md

 # TODO
 Ramnode's servers limit me to updating from their own mirrors, but their mirrors are _ancient_.
 PHP 5 is the newest they've got, and 7 is recommended for use by piwik, and I can see why, at this point, I'm paging out to swap often.
 I want to move all this to Linode on a NixOS vps.
 It is possible to do so, but if they start supporting it officially I will switch ASAP.
 As for now, I'll disable piwik.

+And if I do that, I'd also want to add Disqus integration.